hecerinc/Notes-On/finanzas/chap14.md

 2 strategies:

-1. **Plan for retirmeent over a series of short-run time frames.** A good way to do this is to state your retirement income objectives as a percentage of your present earnings.
+1. **Plan for retirement over a series of short-run time frames.** A good way to do this is to state your retirement income objectives as a percentage of your present earnings.
 For example, if you want a retirement income equal to 80% of your final take-home pay, then you can determine the amount necessary to fund this need.
 Then, every 3 to 5 years, you can revise and update your plan.
 1. **Long-term approach**.
 Estimate the level of income you'd like to receive in retirement; along with the amount of funds you must amass to achieve that desired standard of living.
 Of course, if conditions or expectations should change dramatically in the future, then it may be necessary to make corresponding alterations to your long-run retirement goals and strategies.

 ![Effect of inflation on future retirement needs](img/inflation_retirement.png)